tommywalkie/sample-godot-rust-app/README.md

 Under the hood, this boilerplate is using Github Actions, Docker, [`rust-embedded/cross`](https://github.com/rust-embedded/cross) and a headless Godot Engine instance to test, build and export for multiple platforms, allowing users to focus on game development while abstracting a lot of tedious tasks.

-Wants to release a Godot game on Linux while working on Windows and vice-versa ?
-Pick this boilerplate.

 ## Tutorial

 This tutorial is intended to re-create this boilerplate project from scratch and understand how things are connected while trying to make things clear for any newcomer in Godot / Rust without going too much into details.